LunaH-Map (Lunar Polar Hydrogen Mapper) CubeSat Mission

 LunaH-Map will use a miniature neutron spectrometer (Mini-NS) which uses a neutron sensitive material called a scintillator.
 Scintillators produce a small light flash when neutrons or other particles interact within their structure.
 Photomultiplier tubes (or other photosensitive, light-catching and amplifying, devices) then amplify the signal and translate the light flashes into neutron counts.
 The Mini-NS is designed to detect the suppression of only epithermal neutrons.
 The Mini-NS uses a gadolinium shield to effectively "screen" (absorb) the thermal neutrons, making the detector sensitive to epithermal neutrons which are related primarily to the abundance of hydrogen.
 When making measurements over the permanently shadowed regions, where hydrogen is enriched, the Mini-NS will detect lower numbers of epithermal neutrons.
 These "neutron suppressed regions" correspond to hydrogen enrichments, most likely in the form of water (H2O) or hydroxide (OH).

-Launch: The LunaH-Map 6U CubeSat will fly as a secondary payload on the Artemis-1 mission, originally known as the Orion EM-1 (Exploration Mission) of the SLS (Space Launch System), with a planned launch in 2020.
+Launch: The LunaH-Map 6U CubeSat will fly as a secondary payload on the Artemis-1 mission, originally known as the Orion EM-1 (Exploration Mission) of the SLS (Space Launch System), with a planned launch in the second half of 2021.
+14)

 Overview of secondary payloads on the Artemis-1 mission (formerly Orion/EM-1 mission)